If you’re a keen cyclist, you’ve probably heard of VO2 max.

 What is VO2 max?

 Increased VO2 max relates to improvements in oxygen delivery and extraction within the body.
-A high volume of VO2 max enables you to become quicker and more able to sustain moderate to high-intensity training, which is needed in cycling.”
+A high volume of VO2 max enables you to become quicker and more able to sustain moderate to high-intensity training.

-VO2 max is important in cycling, as improving your body’s ability to endure moderate to high-intensity activity is vital for improving your performance, whether you’re training for distance or power.
+VO2 max is particularly important in cycling.
+Improving your body's ability to endure moderate to high-intensity activity is vital for improving your performance, whether you're training for distance or power.

 What factors affect your cycling VO2 max?

-Your VO2 max can be affected by a few natural factors, including:
+Your VO2 max can be affected by a few factors, including:

-Unsurprisingly, training and exercise can influence your VO2 max.
-Endurance training can lead to an approximate 50% increase in maximal cardiac output and an approximate 50% increase in red blood cells.”
+Unsurprisingly, though, regular training and exercise can positively influence your VO2 max.
+Endurance training can lead to an approximate 50% increase in maximal cardiac output and red blood cells.

 Maximal cardiac output refers to the volume of blood pumped by the heart per minute.
-The range is about 5-6 litres per minute for your average person at rest to above 35 litres per minute for top athletes during activity.
+The range is about 5-6 litres per minute for the average person at rest, to above 35 litres per minute for top athletes during activity.

-This is because regular exercise causes an increase in the number of red blood cells in the blood.
-More red blood cells will help increase VO2 max by fuelling them with more oxygen.
+This is because regular exercise increases the number of red blood cells in the blood.
+More red blood cells will help increase VO2 max by raising the level of oxygen found in the blood, which in turn provides your muscles with more oxygen as you exercise.

-Trained individuals can increase their VO2 max by anything from 5% to 30%.
-The least fit will see the biggest changes, and very fit athletes will see the smallest changes.”
+Trained individuals can increase their VO2 max by anywhere from 5% to 30%.
+The least fit will see the biggest changes, and very fit athletes will see the smallest changes, because someone who is less fit will have a lower starting point and therefore more room for improvement.

 How to calculate your VO2 max